MaastrichtU-CDS/v6-statistics-py/README.md

 This repository contains an implementation of basic statistics designed for federated learning environments via the vantage6 framework.
-The following operations are supported: counts, min, max, mean, median and quartiles.
+The following operations are supported: counts, min, max, mean and quantiles.

 Follow the instructions in subsequent sections to set up and execute the federated statistics analysis.